fostermadeco/fm-website-starter/README.md

 npm run dist
 ```

-### Assets
+## Assets
 Add an asset by installing the npm package:
 ```
 npm install --save jquery
 npm install --save parsleyjs
 ```

-### Sass
+## Sass
-Styles are loaded through the js into their own bundle: assets/dev/main.css.
+Styles are loaded through the js into their own bundle file: `./assets/dev/main.css`.
 See require statement in main.js.

-Imports can either be aliased in the webpack.config.js or by the path to the package folder in the node_modules folder:
+Imports can either be aliased in the `webpack.config.js` or by the path to the package folder in the node_modules folder:
 ```
 @import '~normalize.css/normalize';
 ```

+## Modernizr
-### Modernizr
+### Modernizr in CSS
-For the css classes, Modernizr is loaded in the webpack entry array.
-The file was just downloaded from Modernizr.com.
+The html Modernizr classes are added via Webpack loading the Modernizr script into the js bundle from `./assets/js/lib/modernizr-custom.js`.
+The file was downloaded from [modernizr.com](https://modernizr.com/download?svg-dontmin-printshiv-setclasses-shiv).
+The SVG feature test is used as an example.

+### Modernizr in JS
-On the js side, modernizr-loader is used to load it into a module for js use.
-This uses the Modernizr config that is located in assets/js/lib/.modernizrrc
+On the js side, the `modernizr-loader` package is used to load it into a module for js use.
+This uses the Modernizr config that is located in `./assets/js/lib/.modernizrrc`.